TariCodes/frontend-mentor-challenge/qr-code-component-main/README.md

 ### What I learned

-I learned how to markup contents using semantic html tag, styling it with LESS, although, I am new learning the LESS language it helps me construct and understand CSS better.
+I learned how to markup contents using semantic html tag, styling it with LESS, although, I am new learning the LESS preprocessor as it helps me construct and understand CSS better.

 ### Continued development

-I struggle coming up with naming classes and id's, but I do wish to learn about structuring the page and contents semantically and improve in LESS cause I kinda love working with it, and in the future dive deep into learning TailwindCSS
+I do struggle coming up with naming classes and id's, but I do wish to learn about structuring the page and contents semantically and improve in LESS.

 ### Useful resources

-- [Mr Coder tutorial](https://www.youtube.com/watch?v=5BBYPntB-GY&t=504s) - This tutorial helped me in accomplishing this challenge.
+- [Mr Coder](https://www.youtube.com/watch?v=5BBYPntB-GY&t=504s) - This tutorial helped me in accomplishing this challenge.

 ## Author